Fiach-Dubh/BITCOIN-YouTube/README.md

 Distribution of Content on Social Media Platforms:

-All video's are auto reuploaded to Rumble and odysee, and often shared on reddit, stacker.news, twitter and other social media platforms by the channel admin and other volenteers.
+All video's are auto reuploaded to Rumble and odysee, and often shared on reddit, stacker.news, twitter and other social media platforms by the channel admin and other volunteers.

 Audience Donations: